Maes95/TFG-WebChat/AkkaPlay-WebChat/README.md

 # WebChatAkkaPlay

-This is a distributed WebChat with playFramework and akka.
+This is a distributed WebChat with PlayFramework and Akka.

 # Prerequisites